 Academic Officer

-Marthea Grech is a second year law student pursuing the role of Academic Officer within the Junior Chamber of Advocates for the term 2023/24.
+Marthea Grech is a third-year year law student pursuing the role of Academic Officer within the Junior Chamber of Advocates for the term 2023/24.
 She has taken part in several moot courts throughout her years within the law course and believes that they are a crucial tool for the development of legal minds.
 Thus, she looks forward to organise interesting and engaging moot courts this year together with the Academic Coordinator.
 Through participating in these moot courts, law students may discover the world of being in court and therefore the beauty of litigation and all that it brings with it.

 Academic Coordinator